 MP = multiplayer

 When building any ship, no matter what the shape the reactors should be at least 2 squares apart (with armor in between), or much further if they don't have to be that close.
 This helps prevent chain reactions that will cripple your ship.
-If your ship seems explosive first space the reactors out and add armor in between them, then get rid of all the ones you don't need (covered more in the power theory section).
+If your ship seems explosive first space the reactors out and add armor in between them, then get rid of all the ones you don't need (covered more in the power theory section.
 Also, note that a reactors explosion can start fires so make sure you have enough FE in your ship.

-Always make sure your ship uses internal armor to protect its sensitive components (reactors and control rooms).
-Just one layer of armor in front of a reactor (shields, not reactor directly) will help a lot to protect it, although feel free to make it a pain in the ass to get to them.
-Note that different ship types require different module arrangements and you may have to give up armor for speed.
+Make sure your ship uses armor to protect its sensitive components (reactors and control rooms).
+Having an armor layer or few in front (not directly) of your reactors will help a lot to protect them.
+Note that different ship types require different module arrangements and you may have to give up armor for speed, or speed for armor.

-You will want about 2-3 layers in front of your control rooms (CRs), as well as putting them in the most protected parts of your ship you can while still spreading them out.
+You will want about 2-3 layers in front of your control rooms (CRs), as well as putting them in the most protected parts of your ship while still spreading them out.
 Putting an FE close may help against fires.
 A well placed CR can mean the difference between you winning or losing in MP.

 Modules (or something like them) are THE MAIN thing that will make your ships better, modules are a collection of parts that run on one reactor.
 A module that runs on more than one reactor will still be called a module but won't work as well as one that only has 1 reactor due to crew tasking.
 Modules will help improve efficiency, are easy to copy and paste (makes building faster), and help create confusion in your opponent by increasing the order of a ship and making it hard for them to distinguish a more important part from the rest.
 With the addition of medium and large reactors, small reactors in modules tend to be replaced with power storages and connected to a larger reactor by conveyers, turning them more into sections.
 Small reactor modules are still very much viable though.